 About Us

-Therapy Foundations is a service that provides occupational therapy and educational support for children.
+Therapy Foundations provide occupational therapy and educational support for children, 0-17yrs.
 We work to enable children to become more confident and successful with skills they need to help them play better, perform better at home and at school and to communicate and develop social skills.
 We look at children’s motor skills, sensory development, thinking and reasoning skills, self regulation and social skills.
+We also offer integrative therapeutic support for children, young people and adults.

-The primary aim is to identify, where possible, the causes of the child’s difficulty.
-In establishing the foundations of a child’s difficulties, we help parents and other professionals understand the needs of the child and to intervene with an appropriate programme that will relate directly to the area in which the child is having problems.
-An evidence based approach to assessment and treatment is used to ensure that positive change is occurring.
-On going communication with parents (who are always present during assessment) and teachers is always welcomed and encouraged.
+The primary aim is to identify, where possible, the root cause of the child’s challenges.
+In establishing the foundations of a child’s difficulties, we help parents, teachers and other professionals understand the child’s needs.
+Providing appropriate, individualised interventions relevant to the area in which the child is challenged.
+This is a bottom-up, evidence-based approach to assessment and treatment is used to ensure that positive change is occurring.
+Ongoing communication with parents (who are always present during assessment) and teachers is always welcomed and encouraged.

-Assessment takes the form of skill based standardised and non standardised assessment, criteria based assessment and clinicial observation assessment.
-Sensory integration assessment is undertaken by a SIPT Certified practitioner.
+Assessment takes the form of skill-based standardised and non-standardised assessment, criteria-based assessment and clinical observation assessment.
+Sensory integration assessment is undertaken by a SIPT certified practitioner.

 The assessment is based on our BUILDING BLOCKS model of practice.
-The information is then written up for parents to understand better the findings of the assessment and the difficulties highlighted.
-Information in the form of customised handouts and advice sheets are then given to parents.
+The findings of the assessment and difficulties highlighted are presented to parents in the form of our traffic light infographic.
+We also provide families with home-based interventions, detailed information handouts and continuous support throughout the therapeutic journey.

 We focus on individualised and personalised outcomes and the “what to do” as determined by our assessment findings.
-After assessment and in subsequent sessions parents are given intervention strategies to progress the child to the next level of attainment.
+After assessment and within follow-up intervention sessions, parents are given strategies to progress the child to the next level of attainment.

-Our hope is that they will know exactly what to do to make a difference to the quality of their child’s life.
+We hope parents will know exactly what to do to make a difference to the quality of their child’s life.

 Personal Profile……..Amanda Howard MSc BSc Dip OT SIPT Cert (USA)